JetBrains/teamcity-documentation/topics/build-approval.md

 ## Notifications & Audit

-All approvers will receive an e-mail notification: it is included in the in the default [notification rules](adding-notification-rules.md) for the [All Users](creating-and-managing-user-groups.md#allusers) group.
+All approvers will receive an e-mail notification: it is included in the default [notification rules](adding-notification-rules.md) for the [All Users](creating-and-managing-user-groups.md#allusers) group.
 Consider adding a related Slack notification.
 Notifications related to build approval will override the *Builds with my changes only* option in the notification rules.

 You can also [add notifications for your build configuration](configuring-notifications.md) using the [Notifications](notifications.md) build feature with the **Build requires approval** option enabled.